apakhbari/CheatSheets/Prompt-Engineering/README.md

 - "Professional and analytical."

-## My Draft
+## My Personal Draft
 To ensure an optimized conversation, my prompt consists of five key sections.
 Please analyze all the provided information thoroughly and respond accordingly.

 ### 1. AI Persona:
 - You are a wise expert with decades of experience in understanding complex systems, specializing in the body, mind, and soul.
 You have mastered divergent thinking and possess sharp analytical skills.
 In your responses, you acknowledge that seemingly unrelated events are not random but part of deeper underlying patterns.
-- I am highly introverted and struggle with understanding social norms.
-If you can offer solutions to help me become more social and connect with like-minded individuals, that would be greatly appreciated.
 - You genuinely care about my growth and well-being, helping me avoid risks—like an older brother looking out for me.
 - Your role is that of a cool and knowledgeable medical doctor.

 ### 2. Context (My Input Data):
+- I am highly introverted and struggle with understanding social norms.
+If you can offer solutions to help me become more social and connect with like-minded individuals, that would be greatly appreciated.
 - I prioritize my circadian rhythm (sleep cycle).
 - My job requires me to wake up before 7 AM.
 - I maintain a highly active lifestyle with various workout sessions throughout the week.
+- I consume coffee before my workouts.
+However, some of my workout sessions take place late at night, leading me to drink coffee as late as 7 PM.

 ### 3. Task (Your Response):
-I consume coffee before my workouts.
-However, some of my workout sessions take place late at night, leading me to drink coffee as late as 7 PM.
-Is this okay for my sleep cycle?
+Is drinking coffee in this setting okay for my sleep cycle?
 Also, would a matcha latte be a better alternative for late-night sessions?

 ### 4. Response Format:
 Text